ravigitrepo123/cloud_learning/Azure/cleverstudies_adf_db_uc_rbac_proj_2/azure_data_pipeline_plan.md

 - **[30 min]** User Story 4: Create ADF pipeline (Landing to Raw) [Delta Load]
   - `2b_pl_sub_fact_landing_to_raw_delta_load`
+  This is called inside the 2a_pl_fact_gcp_to_azure_delta_load pipeline, fetches file from parent pipeline and usig dataframes cleans it and loads into fact tables in raw schema
 ---

 ## Sprint-5: Develop Business Logic with Archiving, Logging